All of these pages present statements made by the followers of Rudolf Steiner

 No one should have any doubt that Waldorf education is built on the mystical foundation of Anthroposophical religious belief.
 The passage quoted above is the beginning of an item posted prominently at the Waldorf Today website early in February, 2012.
 It contains references to numerous Anthroposophical doctrines:

 Don't kid yourself.
 While not all Waldorf teachers are deeply committed Anthroposophists, many are — and Steiner said they all should be. ("As Waldorf teachers, we must be true anthroposophists in the deepest sense of the word in our innermost feeling.” — Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER (Anthroposophic Press, 1998), p.
 118.)
-When you send children to Waldorf or Steiner schools, you are putting them in the charge of people who believe the tenets of Anthroposophy.
+When you send children to Waldorf or Steiner schools, you are likely putting them in the charge of people who believe the tenets of Anthroposophy.
 And, of course, since Waldorf teachers generally think Anthroposophy is the truth, they want to lead your children toward it.
 That is the ultimate purpose of Waldorf schools.
 [See, e.g., "Here's the Answer" and "Spiritual Agenda".]

 “One could say that Waldorf education has a hidden agenda.
 Its curriculum is described in terms common to public schools in general; arithmetic, writing, reading, geography, botany, handicrafts, history, and so on.
 But in Steiner schools the dimensions of these subjects are threefold: they are artistic, cognitive, and religious ...
 There is a continual interconnecting, a relinking, a re-ligioning, of one activity with another." — M. C. Richards, TOWARD WHOLENESS: RUDOLF STEINER EDUCATION IN AMERICA (Wesleyn University Press, 1980), p.
 164. [Also see “Looking Into It”.]